 Why Do We Need Usability Testing?

 Usability testing is a crucial part of software development that can save millions of money by timely identification and correction of errors that are present in the software.
-Some common errors that occur when testers start using the software are, navigation problems, inconsistent error messages, expired session time, lack of proper guidance, etc.
+Some common errors that occur when testers start using the software are navigation problems, inconsistent error messages, expired session time, lack of proper guidance, etc.

 All of these can be troubleshot once the user experience is collected from the testers.
 Usability testing has also been done on Unity with general public users.
 It has been better informed to us that we should expend further efforts to enhance the experience for users working with Unity.
-To get a better idea of Unity, you can always check out unity tutorials online that provide great deal of information related to this area.
+To get a better idea of Unity, you can always check out unity tutorials online that provide a great deal of information related to this area.